andela/rails-api-practice/README.md

     [valid? or invalid?](http://guides.rubyonrails.org/active_record_validations.html#valid-questionmark-and-invalid-questionmark)
     > valid? triggers your validations and returns true if no errors were found in the object, and false otherwise.

+    Remove the require 'pry';binding.pry line and run your tests again.

+    In terminal now, type:
+    ```Bash
+    rake
+    ```

+    Now your tests should pass because:

+    ```rubyonrails
+    assert vendor.invalid?
+    ```

+    in the second test now passes.

-3. Make these tests pass, add them to your test files:
+5. Make these tests pass, add them to your test files:

     ```rubyonrails
     # this is your vendor_test.rb file